 Additionally, I sometimes book an arrival transfer when I plan my holiday.
 They can be expensive but airport taxis tend to have a bad reputation worldwide so you could save yourself a travel hassle…

-Most Airbnb hosts offer great local knowledge and do their best to make your stay a pleasant one without being overbearing.
+Most hosts offer great local knowledge and do their best to make your stay a pleasant one without being overbearing.

-Book an Airbnb experience
+Book a local experience

 Finding the secret spots and local activities is the holy grail of any lone traveller.
 And travelling is not just about “seeing stuff” but very much about having experiences.
 The best cities to travel alone have some great Airbnb experiences that will help you discover food, scenic spots, local culture, practice a sport or any other activity with a passionate local.